Marker-Inc-Korea/RAGchain/README.md

 We welcome any contributions.
 Please feel free to raise issues and submit pull requests.

 # Acknowledgement

-This project was developed by [NomaDamas](https://github.com/NomaDamas), an open-source project group based in Seoul.
+This project is an early version, so it can be unstable.
 The project is licensed under the Apache 2.0 License.